7 Reasons Why You Should Visit Kenya

 7. Sustainable Tourism

-In recent years, Kenya has made great strides in promoting sustainable tourism practices.
-Today, the country is at the forefront of the eco-tourism movement in Africa with its innovative and sustainable practices.
+Kenya has come a long way in terms of sustainable travel.
+Today, the country is at the forefront of the African eco-tourism movement.

 Additional Information on Visiting Kenya